 My experience with Edge has been somewhat rocky.
 It sometimes performs well, but probably still needs a lot more polish.
 Microsoft has been hard at work to make it better, but till that time I would prefer to use Google Chrome and Mozilla Firefox as my primary browser.

 A noticeable difference between the search functionality in Windows 8.1 and Windows 10 is the visibility.
 In Windows 8.1, the search functionality was hidden deep inside the OS and was a pain for any new user to discover.
-This time around, Microsoft took the suggestion of the users and has placed the search box prominently on the task bar itself.
+This time around, Microsoft took the suggestion of the users and has placed the search box prominently on the taskbar itself.
 It is now more powerful and easier to find than ever.
 It is also integrated with Cortana, a virtual assistant, which is always eager to help you.

 Microsoft’s Virtual Personal Assistant can help you to find files and other things on your computer, keep a track of your calendar and appointments, talk to you and guide you when you are stuck.
 Microsoft says that it can even tell you jokes!

-Once in a while you might need to use Cortana if you grow tired of typing.
+Once in a while, you might need to use Cortana if you grow tired of typing.
 This is a fancy feature which packs in a lot of possibilities of becoming more useful in the future.

-Improved apps: Microsoft has tried to improve upon the built-in apps included with Windows 10.
+Microsoft has tried to improve upon the built-in apps included with Windows 10.
 We have a new Photos app, which replaces the Windows photo viewer of earlier versions, a Films and TV app for viewing videos, and the Groove Music app for listening to songs.

-Performance issues with Windows 10
+A. Performance issues with Windows 10

-Along with lots of good reviews, Windows 10 is facing criticisms for being unstable and unreliable.
+Along with lots of good reviews, Windows 10 is facing criticism for being unstable and unreliable.
 The blue screen of death, which played the earlier Windows versions seems to be back again.
 I have also faced crashes and the operating system seems to become slow suddenly, especially when multiple windows are opened and closed in a sequence.

-It has been reported by PC World that the support personnel from Dell have advised some users to roll back to previous Windows versions, in order to get rid of some pertinent problems they were facing.
+It has been reported by PC World that the support personnel from Dell have advised some users to roll back to previous Windows versions, to get rid of some pertinent problems they were facing.
 As is the case with many new operating systems, Windows 10 is also not completely free of glitches, and that is dampening the user experience and causing a lot of frustration to some users.

-Windows Media Center is gone
+B. Windows Media Center is gone